copasi/model_replicator/UserManual.md

 ### Chemical synapses

 This type of connection is intended for electrophysiological models of neurons where the membrane potential is an explicit variable and the neurons are connected through chemical synapses.
-The base model should be of the Hodgkin-Huxley type where the variable to connect should be the one representing membrane potential.
+The base model should be of the Hodgkin-Huxley type where the variable to connect represent membrane potential.
 The connection is specified using `--s variable` or `--ode-synaptic variable`, where `variable` is the name of the variable representing the membrane potential.

 This type of connection can only be used with variables that are of type `ode` (*i.e.* explicit ODEs, called "rate rules" in SBML), and these can be either *species* or *global quantities*.
 The connections must be defined by a network file of type `digraph` (directed graph, where the edges are unidirectional and specified with `->`).
 This cannot be used with the 2D and 3D array topologies.